cgiacomini/vagrant--kubernetes/README.md

 ```

 ## Testing *Flannel* pod to pod communication
-One thing we have to make sure is that Conatainer Network Interface (CNI) works as expected.
+We also have to make sure is that Conatainer Network Interface (CNI) works as expected.
 From within a pod deployed on a cluster node we should be able to communicate with another pod
 deployed on another node.